Napoleon’s Illegitimate Children: Léon Denuelle & Alexandre Walewski

 the Emperor tenderly loved [his] son.
 I often fetched him to him; he would caress and give him a hundred delicacies, and was much amused with his vivacity and his repartees, which were very witty for his age.
 (2)

-Once the King of Rome was born, Léon received much less attention, though Napoleon continued to provide for the boy and remained fond of him.
+Once Napoleon’s legitimate son, the King of Rome, was born, Léon received much less attention, though Napoleon continued to provide for the boy and remained fond of him.
 In March 1812, the Baron des Mauvières – the father-in-law of Napoleon’s private secretary, Baron de Méneval – was appointed Léon’s guardian.
 This provided a discreet way for Napoleon to manage the funds he was settling on the boy.
-In June 1815, after Napoleon’s defeat at Waterloo and subsequent abdication, eight-year-old Léon (with Méneval) joined Napoleon at Malmaison before the latter’s departure for Rochefort and exile to St. Helena.
+In June 1815, after Napoleon’s defeat at the Battle of Waterloo and subsequent abdication, eight-year-old Léon (with Méneval) joined Napoleon at Malmaison before the latter’s departure for Rochefort and exile to St. Helena.

 In 1821, Méneval assumed Léon’s guardianship.
 This soon became a headache for him, as it had been for his father-in-law, not least because Léon’s taste for luxury and pleasure far exceeded his pocket money of 12,000 francs a year.
 Méneval hired a tutor, whom Léon disliked.
 In January 1823, Léon escaped from his tutor while at the theatre and fled to Mannheim, in Baden, where Eléonore and her husband were living.
 By 1826, Léon was back in Paris and living on his own.